AdobeDocs/pass.en/help/accountiq/operation-affecting-user-segment.md

 +++Programmer- Target segment

 The **[!UICONTROL Segment]** here defines the users who will be operated on by this operation; or the sample group for your operation.
-The default segment is the **[!UICONTROL segment]** you selected using [segment and timeinterval panel](/help/accountiq/howto-select-segment-timeinterval.md) on main reports or dashboards page in step 1 above.
+The default segment is the **[!UICONTROL segment]** you selected using [segment and time interval panel](/help/accountiq/howto-select-segment-timeinterval.md) on main reports or dashboards page in step 1 above.

 <!--* The first segment entry in the **Segment** section, by default, shows the **segment** you selected in the step 1.

-* The **segment evaluation period** is the time period of analysis you selected in step 1 from **Granularity and timeinterval** option.
+* The **segment evaluation period** is the time period of analysis you selected in step 1 from **Granularity and Time Interval** option.
 ![](assets/operations-segment-selection.png)
-*Figure: Segment and timeinterval selection on the main page*-->
+*Figure: Segment and time interval selection on the main page*-->

 This segment defines the subscribers that will be impacted by the operation being created.
 For example, your selected segment might specify *all the subscriber accounts of MVPD named 'C' who view the channel 'N Sports'*.